Is dental insurance in Australia worth the cost?

 - For some people, these rebates may be of assistance in offsetting some of the costs for more expensive procedures but some arrangements may not always represent value for money for routine dentistry for you and your family.

 If you have a problem with your private health insurance, you should contact the fund directly.
-If you are unable to reach a satisfactory agreement with your fund, contact the Private Health Insurance Ombudsman, an independent body formed to help resolve complaints and provide advice and information.
-The Ombudsman can be reached on 1800 640 695 or by writing to:
+If you are unable to reach a satisfactory agreement with your fund, contact the Commonwealth Ombudsman, an independent body formed to help resolve complaints and provide advice and information.
+The Ombudsman can be reached on 1300 362 072 or by completing their online form.

 Before paying premiums for dental benefits, or selecting a particular benefit table, you should ensure that these costs represent value for you and your family.
 Please ask us for advice on this matter.